MinimallyCorrect/TickThreading/INSTALL.md

 Installing TickThreading
 ==========

 - Install Forge, if you don't already have it.
-MCPC+ will also work at this time.
+MCPC+ may also be used as the server jar.
 - [Download TickThreading](http://nallar.me/buildservice/job/TickThreading/lastSuccessfulBuild/artifact/target/)
 - Put it in your minecraft mods directory
-- Run minecraft, join a world once if using a client, else just start it if using a server.
-- Using a client is known to be unstable at this time, this is mainly for servers.
-- Close minecraft
+- Start the minecraft server, it should close automatically.
 - Run PATCHME.cmd/sh in your minecraft directory
 - Have fun, if anything breaks make an issue report or contact me on EsperNet/Freenode IRC. nick: nallar